shorya-1012/juit-time-table/CONTRIBUTING.md

 ---

-## 💬 Getting Help

-Need guidance?
-Open a [Discussion](https://github.com/SurajKharkwal/juit-timetable/discussions) or create an issue with the `question` label.

----

-Thanks for making this project better! 🙌
+Thanks for making this project better!